ELIZABETH STOVER FAGAN MEMORIAL FUND

 Betsy had a heart of gold.
 Her smile lit up a room.
 She was upbeat, warm, charming, generous and intelligent.
 She made friends easily.

 Betsy’s father, Stan Stover’s nickname for her was Boo Boo Bear, a popular character in the animated cartoon, Yogi Bear.
-Her sister Susie kept using her nickname.
-But most everyone knew her as Betsy.
+Her sister Susie kept using her nickname, but most everyone knew her as Betsy.

-Susie Stover met Jimmy Fagan when they were both 12-year-olds in dance class at the Country Club of Lansing and they soon became a couple.
-About four years later Jimmy and Susie decided to introduce Betsy and Paul Fagan over the phone.
-Soon Paul and Betsy also became a couple.
+Susie Stover met Jimmy Fagan when they were both 12-year-olds in dance class at the Country Club of Lansing, and they soon became a couple.
+About four years later, Jimmy and Susie decided to introduce Betsy and Paul Fagan over the phone.
+Soon, Paul and Betsy also became a couple.

 Betsy and Paul - ELHS Homecoming 1968